bigdreamer91/FCD-Tool/README.md

 2. Add all the files except the sql file under MAMP/htdocs

-3. create fcd_decomposition_db through phpmyadmin
+3. create fcd_decomposition_db database through phpmyadmin

 4. Import the sql file using phpmyadmin